denniswiersma/internship/README.md

 git clone git@github.com:denniswiersma/internship.git
 ```

-The input data consists of a mixing matrix derived from publicly available mRNA expression profiles by the use of Consensus Independent Component analysis.
+The input data consists of a mixing matrix derived from publicly available mRNA expression profiles by using Consensus Independent Component Analysis.
 More information on this process can be found in [paper 1](https://doi.org/10.1186/s40170-021-00272-7) and [paper 2](https://doi.org/10.1038/s41467-021-21671-w).

 In addition to the mixing matrix, a file containing sample cancer type annotations is to be provided.

-### Setting configurations
+### Configuration
 To get started, make a copy of `config_template.toml` and name it `config.toml`.
 A few configurations need to be changed from their defaults while the rest is optional.